Rinthm/phase-0/week-1/reflections.md

-# 1.1 Thinking About Time Reflection
+# 1.1 Think About Time Reflection

 I learned about the concept of “flow”, counterintuitive productivity, meditation, habit forming (tiny habits), time boxing, and probably a few other things I can’t recall right now!
 It’s hard to choose one topic that particularly interested me, as they all had their own merits.
 I really enjoyed the concept of “flow” and ways to potentially measure it.
 I have experienced this state a lot in my life and constantly attempt to enter into it whenever I can.